brownan/backathon/README.md

 * Old objects re-inserted (replay attack) are vaild, but won't hurt anything because they won't be referenced by any other objects, as objects' contents are also authenticated

+These are the possible threats with this model:

 * The snapshot files are encrypted and authenticated, but are suseptible to replay attacks by restoring a valid, deleted object.
-However, the only thing that would do is restore an old backup that already existed at some point in the past.
-Since referenced objects may no longer exist, that backup may look valid but actually be unrestorable due to missing objects.
+Since objects reference each other by their authenticated identifiers, extra objects won't hurt anything since they wouldn't be referenced by any other objects.
 * Since snapshots are stored one per file, an attacker knows how many snapshots exist
+* An attacker can restore an old snapshot file, which may look valid but without the referenced objects, would actually fail to restore.
+* An attacker can delete objects or corrupt their contents to render some or all snapshots inoperable.
+Missing files can be detected by iterating over objects in the local cache database and checking that they exist.
+Corruption can be detected by downloading all objects and validating them (decrypting and checking their contents hashes to match the object identifier)
 * An attacker observing access patterns can learn how often backups are taken, and how much data is written to the repository
 * Careful analysis of the uploaded object sizes, number of objects at